nzzdev/Q-table/README.md

 - `sequential`
 - `diverging`

+###### Custom Color

+When having the expert-role added, the user is able to adjust the colors of the buckets.

 When selecting the `diverging`-option, the options from which border it will be spilt are dynamically listed too.

 ##### Categorical

-When selecting the cateo option, the
+When selecting the categorical option, the values of the column will be mapped to categories.
+The categories will then be colored according to the color-scale.

 ##### Legend